EspressoSystems/espresso-polygon-zkevm-demo/README.md

 replacing the zero address with the desired receiver address.
 Use http://localhost:28111 to talk to the faucet of the second node instead.

+To copy your Metamask address click on the address at the top of the Metamask panel.

 # Development

 - Obtain code: `git clone --recursive git@github.com:EspressoSystems/espresso-polygon-zkevm-demo`.